-City of Glendale COMMUNITY PROFILE
+COMMUNITY PROFILE

-The City of Glendale is the third largest city in Los Angeles County with a population of 207,303 residents.
+The City of Glendale is the third largest city in Los Angeles County with a population of about 205,341 residents.
 The City is located northeast of Los Angeles in the foothills of the San Gabriel Mountains and lies among three major freeways.
 Glendale is noted for its excellent residential areas, schools, shopping facilities, libraries, parks, hospitals, and business environment.
-On February 16, 1906, the City was incorporated and consisted of 1,486 acres.
+In 1906, the City was incorporated and consisted of 1,486 acres.
 Numerous annexations have taken place since then to bring the City to its current size of 30.6 square miles.

 It has been estimated that Glendale is the third largest financial center in the State.
 The City's economy is dominated primarily by retail and service industries.
 Wholesale and manufacturing also play a minor role.
 The City has a very successful redevelopment program, which has revitalized the downtown.
 The Central Glendale Redevelopment Project Area currently includes about five million square feet of office space.
 The Glendale Galleria is one of Southern California's largest and highest sales tax generating malls.
-The recent addition of the Americana at Brand has increased the retail business in Glendale.

 Glendale experiences the benefits of a culturally diverse community.
 Over 60 different languages are spoken in the City's schools.
 Caucasians (non-Hispanic or mid-Easterner) make up the largest ethnic portion of the community.
 The other largest groups include mid-Easterners, Hispanics, and Asians.
-Income levels also vary greatly, with a median family income of about \$40,000 per year.
+Income levels also vary greatly, with a median family income of about \$39,600 per year.
 The City has strong neighborhood identification, with a total of 23 active neighborhood associations.

 Glendale is run by the Council-Manager form of government.
-Five Councilmembers are elected at-large and serve 4-year staggered terms.
+Five Councilmembers are elected atlarge and serve 4-year staggered terms.
 Elections take place every other year during odd numbered years on the first Tuesday in April.
 The Mayor's position is filled by one of the Councilmembers, who vote each year to decide who will hold this honor.
 The Mayor is responsible for presiding at Council meetings and has ceremonial responsibilities, in addition to his or her other Council duties.
 Other elected officials include the City Clerk and City Treasurer.
 The City Manager and City Attorney are appointed by the City Council.
 The City Manager or City Manager's representative appoints other City positions.
-The City government organization consists of 1,915 full-time employees who are divided into 16 departments; each led by a department executive.
+The City government organization consists of 1,881 full-time employees who are divided into 15 divisions; each led by a division manager.